About the Yuzu and Forest Railway Japan Heritage

 History

 Merchants brought lumber to the port where it was shipped to Osaka and Edo by sea.
-This created a lively culture of merchants, including the Oka family, one of the top five weathly families of Tano.
-They were powerful rice merchants and purveyors to the goverment and their glory still lives on in the historical Oka Goten Palace.
+This created a lively culture of merchants, including the Oka family, one of the top five wealthiest families of Tano.
+They were powerful rice merchants and purveyors to the government, and their glory still lives on in the historical Oka Goten Palace.
 The bustling town full of culture had streets lined with restaurants.
 When the red of the setting sun fell upon the Tosa plaster and stone walls, the people would have a feast with sake and impressive platters of raw and seared bonito called sawachi.
 This feast, or okyaku, would be enjoyed every night.

 There was a famous sign that read, "Any danger met on this railway is at the risk of the rider."
 Putting their lives at risk, many lumberers traveled down to the town to take part in this boisterous culture where they would drink and bond with the local villagers.